 • Details of the incorrect entries and the amendments

-My MNE group has consolidated group revenue of €750 million, as reported in the consolidated financial statements of the UPE for at least two out of the four preceding financial years.
-My MNE Group has only three entities located in Singapore.
+My MNE group has consolidated group revenue of €750 million, as reported in the consolidated financial statements of the UPE for at least two out of the four financial years immediately preceding the tested FY.
+My MNE group has only three entities located in Singapore.
 All three entities located in Singapore are Excluded Entities (EE) which are not subject to MTT or DTT.